Skip to contents

 • "raw" - output all records (default),

-• or "clnt" - output one record per client with summaries including date of first valid record ('first_valid_date'), date of the latest record ('last_entry_date'), and sources that contain valid records.
+• or "clnt" - output one record per client with summaries including the date and source of the earliest record ('first_entry_date/src'), the first valid record ('first_valid_date/src'), and the latest record ('last_entry_date/src').
+Source-specific record counts are also provided (see the return section).

 include_src